Recipes in Article

 - Turn the mixer to medium-high speed and whisk for 5 minutes.

 - After it has finished mixing, if it’s too thick, dilute with water a drip at a time until it’s the consistency you require.

-If you cover a cake with Vegan Royal Icing, it needs to be softer than the hard set icing used for piping or covering cookies.
+Covering a cake with Vegan Royal Icing needs to be softer than the hard set icing used for piping or covering cookies.

-The addition of 2 teaspoons of liquid glucose will produce an icing that will cover a cake beautifully and set but not be too hard to cut or eat.
+Adding two teaspoons of liquid glucose will produce icing that covers a cake beautifully and sets but is not too hard to cut or eat.

 - Mix the powdered sugar with the water until smooth

 - Add corn syrup and lemon juice and mix well.